Neoteroi/BlackSheep-Docs/docs/openid-connect.md

 * How tokens are protected and how to configure applications to support multiple instances and regions

-> 🚀 New in version 1.2.1
+!!! warning

-> ❗ using OpenID integration requires more dependencies: use
-> `pip install blacksheep[full]`
+    Using JWT Bearer and OpenID integrations requires more dependencies: use `pip install blacksheep[full]` to use these features

 ## Basic example